MiguelUribeVillada/MiguelUribeVillada/README.md

 <br>

 # Something about me
-- 💻 Graduated as a Systems Engineer from the Pontifical Xavierian University in Colombia.
+- 💻 Graduated as a Systems Engineer from the Pontifical Xavierian University in Colombia, with an emphasis in Visual Computing.
-- 🧠 I passionately engage in self-directed learning about the latest programming languages and advancements in the field of programming.
+- 🧠 Passionate about continuous learning, exploring the latest programming languages, frameworks, and emerging technologies.
-- 🤝 I derive satisfaction from engaging in collaborative team efforts, working together to achieve ambitious objectives.
+- 🤝 Thrives in collaborative environments, applying Agile and SCRUM methodologies to achieve ambitious goals.
-- 🕹 Passionate about video game design and lore, exploring their intricate worlds.
+- 🕹 Enthusiast of video game design and lore.
-- 🎨 Digital and traditional artist in my free time, immersing myself in creativity during my free hours.
+- 🎨 Digital and traditional artist in my free time.
 <br>

-# Polished Skills
+# Tech Stack
 <div align="center">

 ### Programming Languages